tycho01/awesome-ecommerce-stack/README.md

 Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores. 💰

 If you would like to contribute to this growing list, please submit a pull request.
-To be accepted, please ensure that your URL is prefixed with `https://` in addition to having the `/` set so that the provider knows where the traffic is coming from.

 ## Email Marketing